 PROCESS FOR DETERMINING THE ACCEPTABILITY OF A COMPUTER SIMULATION MODEL

 This section specifies the Commission’s process for the determination of acceptability of a computer simulation model (model).
 The Commission has determined that prior to November 1 of every odd year, it will adopt new standards, revise existing standards, and if necessary, revise this process.
 The effective date of new or revised standards will be November 1 unless otherwise specified by the Commission.
-The standards and procedures adopted in the Report of Activities as of November 1, 2009, will not be scheduled for change until November 1, 2011.
+The standards and procedures will be published in the Report of Activities as of December 31, 2011, and will not be scheduled for change until 2013.

 The Commission has determined that “significant changes” to the standards or to the model are those that either change or have potential to change the loss costs or probable maximum loss levels.
 On the other hand, any minor revisions, changes to the standards, or any changes to the model by the modeling organization that do not result in changes to loss costs or probable maximum loss levels are not considered significant.
 The Commission may determine in its judgment whether a change is significant.

-The Commission has determined that any modeling organization that desires to have a computer simulation model reviewed for compliance with the standards adopted by the Commission shall notify the Commission in accordance with the requirements set out below by November 15 of the even year following the adoption of each odd year’s standards.
+The Commission has determined that any modeling organization that desires to have a computer simulation model reviewed for compliance with the standards adopted by the Commission shall notify the Commission in accordance with the requirements set out below by either April 1 or November 1 of the even year following the adoption of each odd year’s standards.

-The Commission has further determined that the period between November 1, the effective date of new and revised standards, and November 15 of the following year, the deadline for notification by the modeling organization, is a reasonable amount of time (12 months) for any modeling organization to comply with the standards adopted by the Commission.
-If the Commission determines that twelve months is not sufficient, based on the nature of the changes to the standards or based on other circumstances that might necessitate a longer period of time for compliance, then the Commission will adjust this period of time accordingly.
+The Commission has further determined that the period between the effective date of new and revised standards, and April 1 or November 1 of the following year, the deadline for notification by the modeling organization, is a reasonable amount of time for any modeling organization to comply with the standards adopted by the Commission.
+If the Commission determines that this time frame is not sufficient, based on the nature of the changes to the standards or based on other circumstances that might necessitate a longer period of time for compliance, then the Commission will adjust this period of time accordingly.
 If requested by a modeling organization, the Chair shall have the authority to grant a reasonable extension should the Chair determine that an emergency or unusual situation exists that warrants an extension and is determined to be beyond the control of the modeling organization.

 I. Scheduling